fastlane/fastlane/README.md

 # Need help?
 - If there is a technical problem with ```FrameIt```, submit an issue.
 Run ```frameit --trace``` to get the stacktrace.
-- I'm available for contract work - drop me an email: frameit@felixkrause.at
+- I'm available for contract work - drop me an email: frameit@krausefx.com

 # License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file.